fakeneuron/CalenBooker/README.md

    - Removed unused `ics` and `runes` dependencies from `frontend/package.json`.

 6. **Deployment**:
-   - Built and deployed frontend to Netlify, redirected to https://fakeneuron.com with HTTPS enabled.
+   - Built and deployed frontend to Netlify, redirected to https://delparte.com with HTTPS enabled.
    - Added `REACT_APP_SUPABASE_URL` and `REACT_APP_SUPABASE_ANON_KEY` to Netlify environment variables for secure configuration, keeping `.env` out of GitHub with `.gitignore`.
+   - Updated `Signup.js` to set `emailRedirectTo` to `https://delparte.com/auth/confirm` for consistent email confirmation redirects.

 ### Supabase SQL Snippets